City Ensemble

 The campus was to host two kinds of people - students who reside and study on the campus, and visitors who visit the campus to gain knowledge about Bangalore and cultural events.

-The circulation is split as such, with the overhead bridge for students, connecting the educational facility areas, and the ground circulation for the visitors
+The circulation is split as such, with the overhead bridge for students, connecting the educational facility areas, and the ground circulation for the visitors.

 The educational facility would require a dormitory, resource centre, cafeteria, library and faculty block, all connected by the bridge, passing through the public spaces with no disturbance, yet visual connection.